 Temporary Visitor Guidelines

 As our communities begin to recover, we’re committed to keeping you safe while you are receiving care with us.
 You can rest assured that our Dell Children’s and Ascension facilities have implemented safety precautions to minimize the exposure risks related to coronavirus (COVID-19) for our patients and our care teams.
 We continue to evaluate our current visitor procedures given the importance of support from our families and loved ones.
-Please know that during this time, if you are suspected to have or had COVID-19, on-site visitors will not be allowed.
+Please know that during this time, all visitors will be screened.
+Anyone exhibiting symptoms and can’t pass the screening, will not be allowed to visit.
 Our priority remains continuing to reduce transmission risk of COVID-19 while delivering high quality, compassionate care.

 We ask that you and your loved ones please adhere to the following guidance: